Amy Casey Cooks

 • Cut the carrots and parsnips in to thin fries that are about ½ inch thick by 3-inches long.
 Place in a large bowl and toss with the olive oil, garlic powder, salt and pepper.

 • Remove the heated baking sheet from the oven.
-Carefully spread the carrots and parsnips evenly on the baking sheet.
+Carefully spread the carrots and parsnips evenly on the pan.
 Return the pan to the oven and roast the vegetables, turning once, for about 25 to 30 minutes.
 The fries should be cooked through and crispy brown in spots.

 • Remove fries from the oven and place in a serving bowl.
 Sprinkle with the fresh parsley and season to taste with salt and pepper.